VinceXIV/open-image/README.md

 # open-image

-Open *the how-it-works.ipynb* file to see a demonstration of some of the things that have been done in this work
+Open *the how-it-works.ipynb* file to see a demonstration of some of the things that have been done in this work.
+To run the project on your machine use the following steps

 ## Setup
 1. install virtualenv; `pip3 install virtualenv`